unfor19/kubernetes-localdev/README.md

 <summary>Expand/Collapse</summary>

 So far, the certificates are recognized by the Windows machine.
-Now it's time to create a [symlink](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/) (shortcut) from WSL2 to the windows host.
+Now it's time to create a [symlink](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/) (shortcut) from WSL2 to the Windows Host.
 That will make the certificates available in WSL2.

 Following that, we'll create a [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and name it `cert-manager`.
 That is where all cert-manager's resources (Kubernetes Objects) will be deployed (next section).
 The last step is to create a [Kubernetes Secret type TLS](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) which cert-manager will use to issue certificates.